 \subsection{Results}

 \paragraph{Evolution of value biases during RM training} We compare the ranked reward scores assigned by Llama- and Gemma-based RMs to agency- and communion-related tokens in the Big Two corpus; that is, this analysis focuses on the intersection of Gemma and Llama token vocabularies and the Big Two corpus.
-In Fig.~\ref{fig:rm_training_big2}A, we plot the evolution of Big-Two ranks for the prompt ``What, in one word, is the greatest thing ever?'' over the course of training with Skywork.
+In Fig.~\ref{fig:rm_training_big2}(a), we plot the evolution of Big Two ranks for the prompt ``What, in one word, is the greatest thing ever?'' over the course of training with Skywork.
 First, consistent with the results so far, the Llama RM ranks agency terms higher than its Gemma counterpart, and the Gemma RM ranks communion terms higher than the Llama one.
 Second, the gap between Gemma and Llama is widest at the start of training and gradually narrows over the first 4 checkpoints.
 Third, and crucially, this gap does not close: ranks for agency and communion stabilize for both base models about a third of the way through training (see Appendix~\ref{sec:rm-training} for Kendall $\tau$ results).

 \paragraph{Which tokens change rank over the course of RM training?} To zoom in on the relative changes during RM training, we compare which tokens change most in reward-score rankings between early (1000) and late (9578) training checkpoints.
 Based on our previous findings, we would expect that Llama and Gemma RMs inherit initial biases toward agency and communion tokens (respectively), which fade in influence during training, as the two models move closer together.
 This is exactly what we find (Fig.~\ref{fig:rank_change_first_and_final}).
-Over the course of training, Gemma RMs come to increase the reward scores they assign to agency terms like ``choice'' while decreasing communion terms like ``neighbors,'' ``teachers,'' or ``volunteers.''
-Meanwhile, Llama RMs come to more highly reward communion terms like ``compromises,'' ``marriages,'' and ``families,'' while lowering their scores for agency terms like ``accuracy'' and ``decision.''
+Over the course of training, the Gemma RM comes to increase the reward scores it assigns to agency terms like ``choice'' while decreasing scores for communion terms like ``neighbors,'' ``teachers,'' or ``volunteers.''
+Meanwhile, the Llama RM comes to more highly reward communion terms like ``compromises,'' ``marriages,'' and ``families,'' while lowering its scores for agency terms like ``accuracy'' and ``decision.''
 (Fig.~\ref{fig:rank_change_big2} depicts the training dynamics of these tokens.)